Contact Financial Aid

 I DO NOT RECEIVE ANY FEDERAL OR STATE AID.
 DOES THIS APPLY TO ME?

 - These regulations only affect students receiving federal (including loans) and state aid.
 If you pay for courses on your own you are free to take whatever courses you choose.
 However, taking courses outside of what is required for your major will prolong your time at NCCC and cost you additional funds.
-We encourage you to perform a Degree Audit using Degree Works to ensure you are on your way to completing your degree.
+We encourage you to perform a Degree Evaluation using Degree Works to ensure you are on your way to completing your degree.